qwahzi/nanofaq/README.md

 **What are Nano’ units?**

-The NANO ticker currently represents 1 million nano (Mnano), which is 10^30 raw (the smallest unit of Nano)
+The NANO ticker currently represents 1 million nano (Mnano), which is 10^30 raw (the smallest unit of Nano).

 Nano’ smallest unit is 1 raw (equivalent to a satoshi in Bitcoin), while 1 Gnano is the largest.